anlthms/neon-old/examples/README.md

-This directory contains some sample mylearn experiment configuration files.
+This directory contains some sample neon experiment configuration files.

-The general process for running these is to first install mylearn into your system from the top-level directory via:
+The general process for running these is to first install neon into your system from the top-level directory via:

     make install

-Which should yield an executable in your system path named `mylearn`
+Which should yield an executable in your system path named `neon`

 Then just issue:

-    mylearn examples/whatever_example.yaml
+    neon examples/whatever_example.yaml